openalpr/doc/source/watchman.rst

 REST API
 ========================

-The `Web Services API <api/?api=cloudstream>`_ can be used to programmatically query the Watchmen Web server.
-It works the same way for both cloud and On-Premises.
-The API is documented `here <api/?api=cloudstream>`_
+The `Web Services API <api/?api=cloudstream>`_ can be used to programmatically query any Watchman webserver (both cloud and on-premises).